 I mean, they were blown away that the president, you know, took the time and stayed there much longer than he had ever planned and wanted to meet everybody.

-And uh I just want to say thank you for what you've done for this great city to help them heal.
+And I just want to say thank you for what you've done for this great city to help them heal.

-It was it was a special night.
+It was a special night.

 Absolutely.

-I'll be down there again tonight, and uh just all you folks out there listening to Sean's show, uh, watch it tonight.
+And just all you folks out there listening to Sean's show, watch it tonight.

 And if you feel inclined to do so, you should make a donation towards that.

-Some of the greatest Americans that we have uh are in Vegas and are struggling with a lot of this.
+Some of the greatest Americans that we have are in Vegas and are struggling with a lot of this.

-Good to talk to you both.
+All right, guys, good to talk to you both.

 We appreciate it.

-Sean, as we continue from Vegas, uh we're gonna t we're one week away from the release of Let There Be Light, the first movie I'm an executive producer of.
+We're one week away from the release of Let There Be Light, the first movie I'm an executive producer of.

-That's now one of the great moments last night.
+One of the great moments last night.

 Let's just play some of this here now.

-On November eighth, nineteen sixty-five in War Zone D in Vietnam.
+On November 8th, 1965, in Warzone D in Vietnam.

-Except for our buddy Niles and two others.
+They killed all of our boys that day, except for our buddy Niles and two others.

-But he finally walked out of Walter Reed.
+But would you like to know what he did when he finally walked out of Walter Reed?

 And he's a hero.

-We dedicate this song to him, all of our veterans, all of our active duty, and the boys and girls overseas in Harmsley.
+All of our veterans, all of our active duty, and the boys and girls overseas in harm's way.

 This is called the 8th of November.